hydroper/ts4air/docs/typescript-internals.md

 ## Symbols

-- Symbols won't be supported, so it must be unallowed to use them, but it should be possible to define a `Symbol.iterator` iterator by internally creating global static maps using `Dictionary` with _**weak keys**_.
-Thus allow `Symbol.iterator` definitions, but don't allow use of symbols anywhere else.
+- Symbols won't be supported, so it must be unallowed to use the `Symbol` class, but it should be possible to define a `Symbol.iterator` iterator, which will map to the property or method `"$iterator"`.

 ## Control Flow Graph